 What should I do in order to participate in this study?

 If you would like to participate in this study, register at a study site near you (you can find the contact details of the sites here).
 There you must sign the consent form before any further tests or procedures can be performed.
-After signing the informed consent, you will be interviewed about your HIV status.
-You will also be physically examined and have blood drawn to see if you qualify.
+After signing the informed consent you will be asked to fill out a questionnaire if you are infected with HIV.
+You will also be physically examined and have blood drawn to see if you are eligible.

 Does it cost money to participate?